Add to your Claude Code skills

 before you push.

-The flow above is powered by eight built-in skills, each addressing a failure mode developers see in real AI coding sessions:
+The flow above is powered by nine built-in skills, each addressing a failure mode developers see in real AI coding sessions:

 | Failure mode | AI DevKit behavior |